Treatment

 Posterolateral Lumbar Fusion

-For a complete overview of spinal fusion, including approaches, bone grafting, complications, and rehabilitation, please go to Spinal Fusion.
+For a complete overview of spinal fusion, including approaches, bone grafting, complications, and rehabilitation, please refer to Spinal Fusion.

 Posterolateral Fusion

-In a posterior approach to lumbar fusion, the surgeon makes an incision down the middle of the lower back.
-To see the vertebrae, the surgeon will pull back the muscles that surround the spine.
+In a posterior (from the back) approach to lumbar fusion, the surgeon makes an incision down the middle of the lower back.
+To see the vertebrae, the surgeon will separate the muscles that surround the spine.

 After the decompression, the surgeon will place graft material along the sides of the vertebrae to stimulate bone growth.
-The bone graft material is typically placed over the transverse processes of the vertebrae.
+The bone graft material is typically placed over the transverse processes of the vertebrae — small bony structures that stick out of the right and left sides of each vertebra (see illustration below).
 This is called a posterolateral fusion.

 Titanium screws and rods are often used to provide immediate stability to the spine until a solid fusion has been achieved.
 These screws typically are not removed even after the bone graft has healed.